Detroit Red Wings welcome what Steve Yzerman wanted: Reduced COVID testing

 The NHL is nearing an implementation of what Detroit Red Wings general manager Steve Yzerman spoke up about in December: Reduced testing for COVID-19.

-Beginning after the All-Star break next month, vaccinated players who are asymptomatic will not have to undergo daily testing, barring cross-border travel regulations.
+Following the All-Star break, testing will continue only on a limited "for cause" basis for fully vaccinated personnel, barring cross-border travel regulations.
 The only exception is Tyler Bertuzzi, who has chosen not to get vaccinated and will continue to be tested daily.

 "You hope the disruption is less and less as the year goes along, both from a team aspect, a league aspect and for individual players," coach Jeff Blashill said Tuesday.
 "We still have a number of individual players who haven’t yet tested positive, and so you’re worried about them.
 So it leaves you in a spot where there should be less disruption."